torchipeppo/p3-clock-for-cinnamon/lunar_calendar_generation/README.md

 # Generating a lunar calendar

-You may use either of these scripts to generate the moon phase data necessary to use the "Countdown to next full moon" feature.
+You may use either of these scripts to generate the moon phase data used by certain features of the desklet.

-I hope I manage to allow this data to be used instead of WeatherAPI's for the other moon-related features, too, but at the time of writing this is still unknown.
+This step is usually optional, since moon phase data is also provided by WeatherAPI, so it's only necessary if you prefer to have access to offline data or if you want to use the "Countdown to the next full moon" feature.

 ## How to run